 In response to this and as part of the wider public procurement reform, Scottish Futures Trust in partnership with Scottish Government were tasked in delivering this recommendation.
 The journey to BIM level 2 adoption by April 2017 and the implementation process was set out within the Scottish BIM Implementation Plan published in Sep 2015.
 This set out focused actions including pathfinder projects, guidance and training which was delivered in partnership with industry.

 As Scotland moves towards a digital built environment, BIM is seen as a key part for the future of the Scottish construction industry.
 BIM uses digital technology to improve the sharing and analysis of data within a construction project.
 Through improving data management and collaboration within projects, this will support the industry to deliver greater efficiencies through the design, construction and operational stages of a project.
-BIM Level 2 is the next step in the digital journey and is defined as:-
+BIM Level 2 is the next step in the digital journey and is defined by the Home Nations Working Group as:-

-"A series of domain and collaborative federated models, consisting of both 3D geometrical and non-graphical data, prepared by different parties during the project life-cycle within the context of a common data environment.
-The project participants provide defined, validated outputs via digital data transactions using proprietary information exchanges between various systems in a structured and reusable form."
+Information models will include a series of domain and collaborative federated models.
+The models, consisting of both object-oriented 3D geometrical and non-graphical data, are prepared by different parties during the project life-cycle within the context of a common data environment.
+Using agreed information exchanges, project participants will have the means necessary to provide defined and validated outputs via digital transactions in a structured and reusable form.

 This definition of BIM and the associated British Standards are already developed for industry.
 The standards include:-